 Meeting of the Council on General Affairs and Policy

-The Council on General Affairs and Policy (CGAP) of the HCCH met online from 1 to 5 March 2021, with over 350 participants.
-Over the course of five days, HCCH Members reviewed progress made to date and agreed on the work programme for the year ahead.
+The Council on General Affairs and Policy of the HCCH met online from 28 February to 4 March 2022, with over 450 participants.
+Over the course of five days, HCCH Members reviewed progress made to date and agreed on the work programme for the year ahead in terms of normative, non-normative and governance work.
 More information is available here.

 Several important developments relating to Membership and HCCH Conventions occurred during the meeting:

-- Thailand deposited its instrument of acceptance of the Statute, becoming the 88thMember of the HCCH.
+- El Salvador deposited its instrument of acceptance of the Statute, becoming the 91stMember of the HCCH.

 More information on these developments is available here.